OpenDataPolicingNC/Traffic-Stops/docs/data-import.rst

 Data Import
 ===========

-Data for all states are imported in the same manner.
+Stop data is imported in the same manner for all states.
 Substitute the state abbreviation (e.g., "md") as appropriate in the NC instructions below.

+Census data for all states is imported all at once, in the same manner for all environments, using the ``import_census`` management command.
+This must be performed as part of developer and server setup as well as when additional states are added.

 Local/Development Environment
 -----------------------------